xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 These commands use the `xpack-develop` branch of this repo.

-The full builds take about 18-19 hours to complete.
+The Arm build take about 16-17 hours to complete, and the other about 11 hours.

 The workflows results and logs are available from the [Actions](https://github.com/xpack-dev-tools/riscv-none-embed-gcc-xpack/actions/) page.